NEU-CS5610-2022-01-VAN/joberry/README.md

 <h3 align="center">Joberry</h3>

   <p align="center">
     Joberry is a Web App for people seeking job advices and resources.
+People can post their experiences and ideas during job hunting, and also give advices to others.
     <br />
     <a href="https://github.com/NEU-CS5610-2022-01-VAN/joberry"><strong>Explore the docs »</strong></a>
     <br />